jhauf/DownByTheBay/README.md

 ###[live](https://jhauf.github.io/DownByTheBay/)

 Down by the Bay is an interactive map built with `JavaScript`, `HTML5`, `CSS3` and the `Google Maps Places` library.
  The search results display name, address, rating and hours and are connected to the markers.
 When the user hovers over a result, the info window appears over the corresponding marker.
-In addition, a loader appears while the map is loading.
+In addition, a loader appears while the map loads.

 ![Down by the Bay](app/assets/images/screenshot.png)